When A Buyer of A Business Gains Exclusivity

 - This is why it is crucial for the seller to have an opportunity to meet the buyer directly (with the business broker’s assistance and involvement) during the buyer/seller meeting.

-- In this way, the seller usually can accurately determine the buyer’s background, skills, and intentions with respect to the business.
+- In this way, the seller can determine the buyer’s background, skills, and intentions with respect to the business.

 - This will enable the seller to give the buyer an appropriate period of exclusivity.